How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 It starts with formation of the first rudiments of the initially diffusive energy on the crystalline lattice of the planet’s minerals.

-Then the formed lump of energy is embodied into bodies of protozoan organisms, later into more complex vegetal, then animal bodies, and develops in them from incarnation to incarnation.
+Then the formed lump of energy is incarnated into bodies of protozoan organisms, later into more complex vegetal, then animal bodies, and develops in them from incarnation to incarnation.

 Then the evolution of such souls proceeds in human bodies.